Convex pentagons and convex hexagons that can form rotationally symmetric tilings: Introduction

 {{ Figure.}}

-The equilateral convex parallelohexagons that satisfy ``$A = D \ne B = C = E = F,\;a = b = c = d = e = f$," as demonstrated in Figure~\ref{fig01}, have two-fold rotational symmetry and two axes of reflection symmetry passing through the center of the rotational symmetry (hereafter, this property is described as $D_{2}$ symmetry\footnote{ ``$D_{2}$" is based on the Schoenflies notation for symmetry in a two-dimensional point group~\cite{wiki_point_group, wiki_schoenflies_notation}. ``$D_{n}$" represents an $n$-fold rotation axes with $n$ reflection symmetry axes.
-The notation for symmetry is based on that presented in \cite{Klaassen_2016}.}).
+The equilateral convex parallelohexagons that satisfy ``$A = D \ne B = C = E = F,\;a = b = c = d = e = f$," as demonstrated in Figure~\ref{fig01}, have two-fold rotational symmetry and two axes of reflection symmetry passing through the center of the rotational symmetry (hereafter, this property is described as $D_{2}$ symmetry\footnote{ ``$D_{2}$" is based on the Schoenflies notation for symmetry in a two-dimensional point group~\cite{wiki_point_group, wiki_schoenflies_notation}. ``$D_{n}$" represents an $n$-fold rotation axis with $n$ reflection symmetry axes.
+The notation for symmetry is based on that presented in \cite{Klaassen_2016}. }).
 Therefore, the parallelohexagon and reflected parallelohexagon have identical outlines.
 (In the parallelohexagon with $D_{2}$ symmetry, Cases (ii) and (iii) can be regarded as having a reversible relationship.)
 If two convex pentagons are generated in the equilateral convex parallelohexagon with $D_{2}$ symmetry, which is bisected by a dividing line that does not overlap with the axis of reflection symmetry, as shown in Figures~\ref{fig02}(b), \ref{fig02}(c), and \ref{fig02}(d), the reflected parallelohexagon has the same outline.
 However, the arrangement of the inner convex pentagons is different.
 By using this property, the reflected convex pentagons can be freely incorporated into the tiling.
 Figure~\ref{fig04} shows a random tiling based on the five-fold rotationally symmetric tiling structure of a convex pentagonal tile created using this property.

-In this paper, the properties of convex hexagons and pentagons that can generate rotationally symmetrical tilings presented by Klaassen are explored.
+In this study, the properties of convex hexagons and pentagons that can form rotationally symmetrical tilings presented by Klaassen are explored.
 The convex hexagons and pentagons can form rotationally symmetric tilings and rotationally symmetric tiling-like patterns with an equilateral convex polygonal hole at the center.
-Note that the tiling-like patterns are not considered tilings due to the presence of a gap, but are simply called tilings in this paper.
+Note that the tiling-like patterns are not considered tilings due to the presence of a gap, but are simply called tilings in this study.
 Herein, the various types of convex hexagons and pentagons are introduced and explored.

 {{ Figure.}}

 {{ Figure.}}